-IDP Ref Definition/Instruction 3.1 The indicator measures the number of full time equivalent jobs created through the Expanded Public Works Programme (EPWP).
-1. Full Time Equivalent (FTE's) employment: Means 230 person days of work (i.e. 365 days less 104 weekend days, less 10 public holidays and less 21 annual leave days but inclusive of paid sick leave created by an EPWP project or programme within a financial year.
-Full time equivalent is the same as person years of work. • The EPWP specifically targets the creation of employment for the poor unemployed people who are unskilled or poorly skilled.
+Key Performance Indicator IDP Ref Definition/Instruction The number of Full Time 3.1 The indicator measures the number of full time equivalent jobs created job opportunities created through the Expanded Public Works Programme (EPWP). through a municipality's local economic 1.
+Full Time Equivalent (FTE's) employment: development initiatives, Means 230 person days of work (i.e. 365 days less 104 weekend days, less 10 public holidays and less 21 annual leave days but inclusive of including capital projects paid sick leave created by an EPWP project or programme within a financial year.
+Full time equivalent is the same as person years of work.
+The EPWP specifically targets the creation of employment for the poor unemployed people who are unskilled or poorly skilled.
 Through this employment opportunity, the programme provides basic income for these people on a temporary basis.
 2. Characteristics of EPWP projects and how they differ from a normal job: They are highly labour intensive: a large percentage of the overall project's cost is paid out in wages to the target group.
 They employ large numbers of EPWP target groups. • The EPWP target group is paid wages between R50 and R100 per day.
 The EPWP target groups are employed under the working conditions of the Special Public Works Programme (SPWP).
 All EPWP compliant projects must have or display the elements of employment, and EPWP projects should either be labour intensive or labour enhanced (activity based).